mariasuveges/tsNetworks/README.md

 Misc.R: miscellaneous functions for diagnostics and calculations of derived quantities from the fitted models.

 Reference:
-S\"uveges, M. and Olhede, S. Networks with Correlated Edge Processes.
+Süveges, M. and Olhede, S. Networks with Correlated Edge Processes.
 Submitted to the Journal of the Royal Statistical Society A, Special Issue on Networks and Society, Dec.
 2021.